 Beautiful muses have inspired artists for virtually as long as art has existed.

-The Muses in Greek mythology, poetry, and literature, are the goddesses of the inspiration of literature, science, and the arts.
-They were considered the source of the knowledge, related orally, and visually for centuries in the ancient culture that was contained in poetic lyrics and myths. (source: http://en.wikipedia.org/wiki/Muse)
+The Muses in Greek mythology, poetry, and literature are the goddesses of the inspiration of literature, science, and the arts.
+They were considered the source of knowledge, both orally and visually, for centuries in the ancient culture contained in poetic lyrics and myths. (source: http://en.wikipedia.org/wiki/Muse)

 Wikipedia goes on to identify the nine muses as Clio (history), Thalia (comedy and pastoral poetry), Erato (love poetry), Euterpe (flutes and lyric poetry), Polyhymnia (sacred poetry), Calliope (epic poetry), Terpsichore (dance), Urania (astronomy), Melpomene (tragedy) – all daughters of Zeus and Mnemosyne.
-Although writers similarly disagree concerning the number of muses; some say that there are three, and others suggest that there are nine; all note them as female.
-I believe however that today’s muses number in the millions, and, I have no doubt that many reading this post even know a couple.
-It has been my privilege and honor to know a few who have inspired my art.
+Although writers similarly disagree concerning the number of muses, some say that there are three, and others suggest that there are nine; all note them as female.
+I believe, however, that today’s muses number in the millions, and I have no doubt that many reading this post even know a couple.
+I am privileged and honored to know a few who have inspired my art.

 One of my most celebrated and often painted muses is model Lynsey.

 Here are a few examples of my art featuring her…

 Nirvana | Eclipse | Backdraft | Repose | Brooklyn | Lynsey